-Oversight: Working Group Analysis and Proposed Actions
+Oversight: Working Group Analysis and Agency Decisions

-- The US government is organized with various agencies responsible for oversight of different functions based on various mandates, regulations, and guidelines, with overlapping areas of authority.
-NIH, USDA, and FDA cooperate to harmonize oversight of research animal subjects as described earlier in this report.
-NIH operates by authority of the Public Health Service (PHS) Act; USDA operates under the authority of the AWA; and FDA operates by authority of the Federal Food, Drug, and Cosmetic Act and the PHS Act. - The condition of human subjects used in research differs from the condition of animals and therefore requires different oversight and regulation.
-It is necessary to provide 24/7 husbandry, housing, and medical care for animals used in research as mandated by the AWA and the PHS Policy. - Amendments to 7 U.S.C. is outside the scope of the Working Group and would require Congressionally-initiated statutory changes.
+- The U.S. government is organized with various agencies responsible for oversight of different functions based on various mandates, regulations, and guidelines, with overlapping areas of authority.
+NIH, USDA, and FDA cooperate to harmonize oversight of research animal subjects, as described earlier in this report.
+NIH operates by authority of the Public Health Service (PHS) Act; USDA operates under the authority of the AWA; and FDA operates principally under the authority of the Federal Food, Drug, and Cosmetic Act and the PHS Act. - The conditions of human subjects used in research differ from the conditions of animals; accordingly, they require different oversight and regulation. - Amendments to 7 U.S.C. are outside the scope of the Working Group and would require Congressionally-initiated statutory changes.

-Guidance: Working Group Analysis and Proposed Actions
+Guidance: Working Group Analysis and Agency Decisions

-- NIH OLAW plans to allot a minimum of 60 days for comments to significant policy guidance.
-This will include any new interpretations of the PHS Policy, NAS Guide, or the AVMA Guidelines for the Euthanasia of Animals.
-Such guidance will focus on high risk animal welfare concerns affecting institutions. - NIH OLAW issues guidance as needed to: - clarify the meaning or language of policy, guidance, or regulation, as deemed necessary by NIH OLAW or in response to requests from the research community; - o reduce administrative burden, especially to harmonize with other federal regulations and guidance; and - ensure compliance with federal laws, regulations, guidance, and Congressional and Executive directives.
+- NIH OLAW will provide a minimum of 60 days for comments to significant policy guidance.
+This will include but is not limited to any new interpretations of the PHS Policy, NAS Guide, or the AVMA Guidelines for the Euthanasia of Animals.
+Such guidance will focus on high-risk animal welfare concerns affecting institutions, IACUC functions, and updates to guidance as an outcome of the 21CCA reviews. - NIH OLAW issues guidance as needed to: - clarify the meaning or language of policy, guidance, or regulation, as deemed necessary by NIH OLAW or in response to requests from the research community; - reduce administrative burden, especially to harmonize with other federal regulations and guidance; and - ensure compliance with federal laws, regulations, guidance, and Congressional and Executive directives.

-- NIH OLAW plans to review its disclaimer concerning current guidance to emphasize that "unless specific statutory or regulatory requirements are cited, the guidance should be viewed as recommendations in that an institution may use an alternative approach if the approach satisfies the requirements of the PHS Policy." - USDA will make any revised and future policies involving the use of animals in research, teaching, testing, experiments, or surgery available for public comment using regulations.gov or a similar service.
-USDA will include a statement in its policy manual to explain that such polices are clarifications or interpretations of the AWA and the Animal Welfare Regulations, which are the only legally binding requirements.
+- NIH OLAW plans to review its disclaimer concerning current guidance to emphasize that "unless specific statutory or regulatory requirements are cited, the guidance should be viewed as recommendations in that an institution may use an alternative approach if the approach satisfies the requirements of the PHS Policy." - USDA will make significant policies and significant revisions to policies involving the use of animals in research, teaching, testing, experiments, or surgery available for public comment using regulations.gov or a similar service.
+USDA will include a statement in its policies to explain that such polices are clarifications or interpretations of the AWA and the Animal Welfare Regulations, which are the only legally binding requirements.